 But people in this context, does still not mean all people, or every person.
-Post-revolutionary Armenia has demonstrated little will to tackle problems of women, LGBTI and other vulnerable groups, regardless of the important role they played during the revolution itself.
+Post-revolutionary Armenia has demonstrated little will to tackle problems faced by women, LGBTI and other vulnerable groups, regardless of the important role they played during the revolution itself.

 As simple as that